dragonflyoss/client/docs/rdma-p2p-rfc.md

 which transfers each hold a buffer while waiting for another.

 The following uses the prototype's configuration names as proposed starting points.
-The daemon-wide budget and recovery semantics require implementation changes.
+The implementation and validation status below tracks these semantics.

 ```yaml
 download: